keithga/MDTLTIPSSampleAction/README.md

 There is one TextBox (as shown above), that prompts the user for the name of a PowerShell Package.

-The package name get's added to the TS.XML, allong with the command, in this case it calls PowerShell.exe with the cmdlet Install-Package.
+The package name get's added to the TS.XML, along with the command, in this case it calls PowerShell.exe with the cmdlet Install-Package.
 We use COM to connect to the SMS environment space to get the package name and go.

+You can use the build.ps1 script to compile the sample, and create PowerShell library to install the control within MDT Litetouch.

 ## Future